wordofwarning/wordofwarning.org/current/2020-springsummer/dickie/index.md

 #### More
 *No lights.
 No music.
 No props.
 Moving.
 And speaking.
 And moving and speaking.
 And Skanking and moving and speaking.
 Some Nodding.
 Pulsing.
 Also bopping.
 And shaking.
 And shaking shaking.
 Scrambling.
 And speaking.
 And pointing.<br><br>Pointing at the space when others see my face.<br>Pointing at addiction and how that makes us who we are.<br>Pointing at divorce and how that makes us who we are.<br>Pointing at Britain and old actors and privilege and how that makes me who I am.<br>Pointing at the Sun and speaking about white golden things.*

+Today, Britain continues to benefit from its colonial past.
+A nation passionately caught up with being right, being the exception to the rule, and making profit at any cost.
 Children of divorced parents are 50% more likely to develop mental health problems.
-Addiction is a primary cause of preventable death; ruining lives, and consuming vast amounts of medical resources.<br>Today, Britain continues to benefit from its colonial past.
-A nation passionately caught up with being right, being the exception to the rule, and making profit at any cost.
+Addiction is a primary cause of preventable death; ruining lives, and consuming vast amounts of medical resources.

 Will is white, British, straight, and privately educated.
 He grew up in a wealthy suburb inside the M25 and now lives in a Victorian house in Liverpool.
-Divorced parents.
-Addictions to food, exercise, and attention.
-Is there a way of coming to terms with this identity, this past, and his privilege?
+Divorced parents; addictions to food, exercise, and attention.<br>*Is there a way of coming to terms with this identity, this past, and his privilege?
 Any hope?
-Any space for a voice and moving body beyond a maelstrom of inequality?
+Any space for a voice and moving body beyond a maelstrom of inequality?*

 #### Biography
 A Manchester-based solo performance artist, Tania Camara works across devised theatre, dance, site-specific, live art, installation, video + photography.
 A graduate of the University of Amsterdam with an MA, she uses her cultural heritage, past experiences, research + the interdisciplinary structure of Batuku (incl. singing, dancing, drums + spoken word).
 Tania's current practice focuses on personal accounts of memory, collective and ancestral, to uncover her racial and cultural identity; the concept of self and other; belonging and the black performing body.<br><br>Tania is a member of <a href="http://thelowry.com/about-us/artist-development/class-of-programme" target="_blank">The Lowry's Class of 2020</a>.